side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2015/2015-12-03-pipeline-as-code-with-multibranch-workflows-in-jenkins.md

----
-:layout: post
-:title: Pipeline-as-code with Multibranch Workflows in Jenkins
-:nodeid: 653
-:created: 1449160710
-:tags:
-  - general
-  - guest post
-  - tutorial
-  - pipeline
-  - workflow
-:author: rtyler
----

 _Note: This is a guest post by [Kishore Bhatia](https://github.com/kishorebhatia).
 [Kishore](https://twitter.com/BhatiaKishore) works for [CloudBees](https://www.cloudbees.com), building custom frameworks with Open Source software and helping customers solve engineering problems around continuous delivery and DevOps at scale._

 ---

 This year some great new Jenkins features came out of the butler’s goodie bag - amongst them, the most important one being the ability to realize [continuous delivery pipeline as code](https://www.voxxed.com/blog/2015/06/kohsuke-kawaguchi-the-main-challenge-for-jenkins-is-with-itself/)!
 The features like Workflow Multibranch, pipeline-as-code (with a marker file that Jenkins looks for in your application’s SCM repository/branch, aptly named Jenkinsfile) are the foundations to making Jenkins super intelligent to automagically create workflows (rather, a CI/CD pipeline) to build your code and orchestrate the work required to drive your application from concept to delivery!

 ### Overview